mpv-player/mpv/DOCS/man/en/input.rst

         Stop playback of the current file, and play the new file immediately.
     <append>
         Append the file to the playlist.

+    The third argument is a list of options and values which should be set while the file is playing.
+It is of the form ``opt1=value1,opt2=value2,..``.
+    Not all options can be changed this way.
+Some options require a restart of the player.

 ``loadlist "<playlist>" [replace|append]``
     Load the given playlist file (like ``--playlist``).